jrubes/PIA-Tunnel/ovpn.d/README.txt

 You may place your own openVPN connection files here.
 Files placed here will not be removed during an update.

 1) 	Create a new directory.
-If the same directory already exists in the "ovpn" directory then only the one	inside the "ovpn.d" direcory are loaded.
+If the same directory already exists in the "ovpn" directory then only the one inside the "ovpn.d" directory is loaded.
 	The name of the .ovpn file will be used as the VPN connection name.

 2) 	Specify a file where the webUI can store your authentication data.
-The file must be located in '/usr/local/pia/' and called 'login-SOMESTRING.conf' to be removed when '/usr/local/pia/reset-pia' is executed.
+The file must be located in '/usr/local/pia/' and called 'login-SOMESTRING.conf'.
+        Example:
+        auth-user-pass /usr/local/pia/login-pia.conf

 3) 	Also specify the location of the .crt and .pem file if it is not included within your .ovpn file.